Keith Sweat: 2002–present: Rebirth, Just Me, Ridin Solo, and Til the Morning

 On August 13, 2002, Keith Sweat released his eighth album, Rebirth.
-The single "One on One" reached No. 75 on the Billboard Hot 100 and No. 44 on the Hot R&B/Hip-Hop Singles & Tracks chart.His 2008 album Just Me included the single, "Love U Better (featuring Keyshia Cole)".
+The single "One on One" reached No. 75 on the Billboard Hot 100 and No. 44 on the Hot R&B/Hip-Hop Singles & Tracks chart.
+His 2008 album Just Me included the single, "Love U Better (featuring Keyshia Cole)".
 Sweat is currently signed to Kedar Records and released his tenth studio album entitled Ridin' Solo on June 22, 2010.
 The lead single taken from the album is "Test Drive" and featured label-mate Joe.
-Since 2007, Sweat has been the host of a nationally syndicated radio program based upon the Quiet storm format.
-The Keith Sweat Hotel (known as The Quiet Storm with Keith Sweat on WBLS in New York City) is syndicated through Premiere Radio Networks.

-Sweat is also the host of a nationally syndicated radio show called The Sweat Hotel, which I s produced and distributed to urban adult contemporary and classic soul radio stations across the U.S. by Premiere Networks, a subsidiary of iHeartMedia, Inc.
+Since 2007, Sweat has been the host of The Keith Sweat Hotel —a nationally syndicated radio program with Premiere Networks based upon the Quiet storm format.

 Personal life

 From 1992 until 2002, Sweat was married to The Real Housewives of Atlanta star Lisa Wu Hartwell.
 With her, he had two sons, born in 1995 and 1998.

 He also has three daughters, one with Tracy J. He also has a son named Joshua.